Date: 8 December 2016. Anchor Down by

 Being safe is

 paramount.
-I'd rather wait.
-Besides, I'm already where I want to be.
+I would rather wait.
+Besides, I am already where I want to be.

 This is the fishing pier at Gulfport.